Modeling the bounce of a gas-filled ball: Bouncing Balls

 \section{Bouncing Balls}

-The Internet offers many slow-motion films of bouncing balls.
-Some are remarkable, for example, a (solid rubber) golf ball moving at 67m/s bouncing off a steel plate\cite{GolfBall}, filmed at $40\, 000$ frames/s and at even higher speeds and frame rates \cite{GolfBall2}.
-Slow-motion films of gas-filled balls such as tennis balls, soccer balls, and basketballs exhibit similar behavior\cite{TennisBall}.
+The Internet offers many slow-motion videos of bouncing balls.
+Some are remarkable, for example, a solid rubber golf ball bouncing off a steel plate at very high speeds~\cite{GolfBall,GolfBall2}.
+Gas-filled balls such as tennis balls, soccer balls, and basketballs exhibit similar behavior~\cite{TennisBall}.

 These images show that balls are compressed and deformed when they bounce.
 Their kinetic energy is converted into potential energy and stored: the deformed ball behaves like a compressed spring.
-It then ``springs back'' to a round shape, converting stored potential energy back into kinetic energy, and jumping into the air.
-In this process, some energy is converted into heat, and consequently each bounce of the ball is lower than the previous one.
-A detailed discussion of the mechanisms at work, and citations to the literature, can be found in a highly cited paper by Cross\cite{cross}.
+It then ``jumps back'' to a round shape, converting stored potential energy back into kinetic energy, and leaping into the air.
+In this process, some energy is converted into thermal energy and sound, and consequently each bounce of the ball is lower than the previous one.
+A detailed discussion of the mechanisms at work, and citations to the literature, can be found in a highly cited paper by Cross~\cite{cross} and work by Bridge~\cite{Bridge1,Bridge2}.

-How can we model the bounce for a gas-filled ball?
-In this paper, we assume that the energy is stored in the compressed gas of the ball, and examine how changing the temperature of that gas, and hence its pressure, affects the bounce.